ornao/pp3-bullshit/README.md

 #### Third Party Libraries

-- [colorama](https://pypi.org/project/colorama/) - used this library to add color to the terminal to differenciate players
+- [colorama](https://pypi.org/project/colorama/) - used this library to add color to the terminal to differentiate players
 - gspread - used to add and manipulate data in my Google spreadsheet and to interact with Google APIs

 [Back to Table Of Contents](#table-of-contents)